VanderbiltML/vanderbiltml1.github.io/speaker.md

 * Please send us an email if you would like to update your information on this website, schedule another talk, or suggest a speaker.

-* Stay conencted with us and other guest speakers by joining [our community](https://groups.google.com/forum/#!forum/vmlss-alumni/join).
+* Stay connected with us and other guest speakers by joining [our community](https://groups.google.com/forum/#!forum/vmlss-alumni/join).

 ### For the audience at Vanderbilt and partner institutions